James Robert Smith (author)

 James Robert Smith (born June 28, 1957) is an American author.
 His first novel, The Flock (ISBN 1-59414-377-3), was published August 2, 2006, by Five Star.

 The Flock

 The Flock is a 2006 novel by James Smith.
 The Flock is a contemporary eco-thriller about what can happen when man violates nature, and when nature fights back.

 Plot

-A remote Florida swamp has been targeted for theme park development, and the swamp's inhabitants are none too happy.
-It doesn't help that the residents are a colony of intelligent, prehistoric, dinosaur-like birds: terror birds.
-This flock of beasts has escaped the mass extinction that killed off the dinosaurs, relying on stealth, cunning, and killer instinct.
-The creatures have been living in secret.

-As the developers push to have the recently discovered animals exterminated, a billionaire rogue environmentalist steps in to protect these rare, predatory creatures.
-A naïve young Fish and Wildlife officer finds himself caught in between these two forces and finds conflict.
+The novel centers on a pack of intelligent, dinosaur like birds which escape a remote Florida swamp following initial construction efforts related to a planned theme park, and the efforts of one young Fish and Wildlife officer to protect local human and non-human residents from each other and outside interests.

 Film adaptation

 A film adaptation of The Flock has been optioned.